Gheorghe Eminescu: Final years

+Legacy

-Gheorghe Eminescu's only published poem was a testament-like piece, published when he was in his nineties.
-A heavy smoker, throughout the 1980s he was suffering from infections of the airways and lungs, which finally caused his death on 6 June 1988 (reportedly, this occurred in his Claudian Street home, where he had lived as a widower since October 1984).
-He was survived by his daughter (who died in 1998, four years after her husband), and by his granddaughter Roxana, who had achieved tenure at the University of Western Brittany.
+The Colonel was survived by his daughter (who died in 1998, four years after her husband), and by his granddaughter Roxana, who had achieved tenure at the University of Western Brittany.
 Gheorghe's uncle Victor left his own line of female descendants: daughters Natalia, Aglaia, and Didona, who respectively worked as a nurse, an artisan bookbinder, and a schoolteacher in Predeal.
 A niece, born from Ecaterina Eminescu's marriage to inventor Aurel Persu, was living in Ploiești during the 1990s.
 Roxana Eminescu described herself as a "profoundly left-wing woman" and a "true atheist", noting that she had no intention of ever returning to Romania, which she described as a land of "bigotry".
 She added: "Ceușescuism has not turned me into a conservative, nor a nationalist, nor an anticommunist."
 In late 1989, she signed her name to a protest against Ceaușescu, publicized through Radio Free Europe.

-These events were shortly followed by the Romanian Revolution, which toppled communism—also lifting censorship of Gheorghe Eminescu's manuscripts.
-In 1995, the Ministry of Culture sponsored an edition of his memoirs, though, for reasons not explained, these only featured parts not in the Eminescus' possession.
-His recollections of the Khotyn Uprising appeared in ARCA magazine in 1996.
+Around that time, some of Gheorghe Eminescu's "family recollections" appeared as part of an anthology, issued by Editura Dacia of Cluj-Napoca.
+They include fragments on his uncle's purported meetings with the Romanian queen, Elisabeth of Wied—revisited in 2023 by scholar Elena Vulcănescu, who found Gheorghe's input on this matter to be historically irrelevant and "boorish".
+This publication was shortly followed by the Romanian Revolution, which toppled communism—also lifting censorship of Gheorghe Eminescu's manuscripts.
+In 1995, the Ministry of Culture sponsored an edition of his memoirs.
+For reasons largely not explained, these only featured parts not in the Eminescus' possession; the section assigned to Popescu-Puțuri is thought to have been lost.
+His recollections of the Khotyn Uprising were recovered separately, and appeared in ARCA magazine in 1996.
 During that same period, Yolanda engaged in a dispute with the Romanian Writers' Union, which had granted recognition to "so-called inheritors" of Eminescu, who, she argued, had usurped the family name.